fanout/js-serve-grip/README.md

 ### Examples

-(under construction)

-This repository will contain examples to illustrate the use of `connect-grip` in Connect / Express and Next.js.
-Please read the `README.md` files in the corresponding folders for details about each example.
+This repository contains examples to illustrate the use of `connect-grip` in Connect / Express and Next.js, which can be found in the `examples` directory.
+For details on each example, please read the `README.md` files in the corresponding directories.

 ### Advanced